-Note: Cloudera Data Science Workbench 1.4.2 is the next official maintenance release after Cloudera Data Science Workbench 1.4.0.
-Version 1.4.1 is no longer publicly available.

-(Strongly Recommended) Safely stop Cloudera Data Science Workbench.
-To avoid running into the data loss issue described in TSB-346, run the cdsw_protect_stop_restart.sh script on the master node and follow the sequence of steps as instructed by the script.
+- 1. Before you begin the upgrade process, make sure you read the Cloudera Data Science Workbench Release Notes on page 20 relevant to the version you are upgrading to/from. - 2.
+Depending on the version you are upgrading from, perform one of the following steps to stop Cloudera Data Science Workbench: - (Required for Upgrades from CDSW 1.4.2 or lower) Safely stop Cloudera Data Science Workbench.
+To avoid running into the data loss issue described in TSB-346, run the cdsw protect stop restart.sh script on the master host and follow the sequence of steps as instructed by the script.